ccims/ccims-frontend/README.md

 into e.g. services via dependency injection.
 These objects make it easy to parameterize the mutations and queries and invoke them in typescript code.

-## Mocked Members Page
-Every project offers a mocked 'Members' page.
-It shows a list of users in the project and offers a dialog to add users.
-However this area is purely a mock, changes are not persisted and there are no other users who really have access to your project.

 ## Project structure
 Have a look at the [routing module](src/app/app-routing.module.ts) to get a nice overview of the primary components of the app.